 Pupils use acquired vocabulary in maths lessons.
 They have the skills to use methods independently and show resilience when tackling problems.
 They have the flexibility to move between different contexts and representations of maths.
 Children show a high level of pride in the presentation and understanding of the work.
 Teachers plan a range of opportunities to use maths inside and outside school.

 Effective Maths includes quizzes for children to practise their understanding in different areas of maths before they are given end of unit assessments.
-We also use termly PUMA tests from Rising Stars, which give the children standardised scores.
-These assessments are used to inform future planning/interventions and to evaluate whether children have met the end points for their year.
+We use these assessments to inform future planning/interventions and to evaluate whether children have met the end points for their year.